 One of my favorite spots in the area is the shooting gallery.
 Sure it is cheesy, but I always find it fun to just go have a competition with friends.
 It costs a buck or two and there are a bunch of interactive things you can shoot at.

 The Delta King is located at the end of Old Town Sacramento and is a restored old riverboat from 1927.
 It doesn’t run anymore but it is docked right there and you can walk on it to explore or to have a meal in the nice restaurant.

 It is also a good spot to get a view of the Tower Bridge from.

 This little museum is located right in the heart of old town and it gives students the ability to see what school life was like at the turn of the 20th century.

 There is even a replica one room school-house that is still present and can be explored.

 Fanny Ann’s Saloon

-I plan to have a full post on just this restaurant soon, but it is a must see if you are in old town.
 The burgers are great and the saloon itself has 5 stories of eclectic art with at least two cars hanging from the ceiling and an arcade on the top story.
-Pictures do not do it justice, so you will have to check out the full review when I get it posted.
+Pictures do not do it justice, you can check out my full review here.